Tim Rattay: Las Vegas Locomotives

 Following his retirement, Rattay joined the Locomotives coaching staff as wide receivers coach on July 18, 2011.

 Louisiana Tech

 Skip Holtz hired Rattay to be the Louisiana Tech wide receivers coach prior to the 2013 football season.
+After three seasons in this role, Rattay became the quarterbacks coach for Louisiana Tech, a role in which he served from the 2016 - 2018 seasons.

 Washington Redskins

 On February 8, 2019, Rattay joined the Washington Redskins staff as a quarterbacks coach.

 Oklahoma State Cowboys

 Rattay joined the Oklahoma State Cowboys football team as their quarterbacks coach on January 10, 2020.